seven5/seven5.github.io/tutorial.md

 snake case for postgres.
 However, you may need to experiment with the column types to make sure that the structures in go mate correctly with them.
-This is less burdensome than you'd expect because the set of types that you can express in the go structures is limited.
+This is less burdensome than you'd expect because the set of types that you can express in the SQL tables is limited.

 The next lesson will discuss what structures in go correspond to the tables created.